bchisham/collections-go/README.md

 It provides methods to manipulate collections in a functional way.

 ## Sequence
 A sequence is a collection that has an order.
-It is possible to access elements by index.
 The sequence interface is defined as follows:

 ```go